7 Things Minimalists Throw Out Every Day for a Tidier Home — That You Should, Too

 In most cases, odd socks always miss their counterpart, and a sock developing holes will make your feet ache when wearing shoes over time, so it's time to let them go.
 "Socks with holes in or ones without mates... and lonely socks which also have holes, these are all something a minimalist would remove from their home once spotted," says Jennifer.

-We also recommend trying to get into the habit of tucking your socks one inside the other when placing them in the laundry basket and untucking them only when loading your laundry machine.
-Doing this will ensure your socks are always kept together in the same load, so you don't have to locate any stragglers.
+We also recommend getting into the habit of tucking your socks one inside the other when placing them in the laundry basket and untucking them only when loading your laundry machine.
+This will ensure your socks are always kept together in the same load, so you won't have to locate any stragglers.

 6. Used Matches and Tealight